 The human tendency to believe that everything happens for a reason (and it’s all about me) is quite pervasive.
 There are evolutionary reasons for this human thought habit, and it is amplified in mental illness.

 To understand how hindsight bias can skew us to think that events are highly improbable, consider the improbability of your very existence: It all began with your fertilization.
 What were the odds?
 Think about it.
 If that particular sperm, one among millions, hadn’t fertilized that particular egg on that particular occasion, you wouldn’t exist.
 If a different sperm from your father (even a split-second later) or a different egg from your mother (a month later) was fertilized, then your hypothetical sibling would exist instead of you.
 You are absurdly improbable!

 But wait.
 Think more carefully.
-It’s a little like pondering the probability that the telephone company would have assigned your particular ten digit phone number to you.
+It’s a little like pondering the probability that the telephone company would have assigned your particular ten-digit phone number to you.
 That number is uniquely associated with your identity now, after its assignment to you.
-But it’s obvious in this example that you’re asking this question backwards, after-the-fact.
+But it’s obvious in this example that you’re asking this question backward, after-the-fact.
 The question about the probability of you being assigned that particular unique number could only have been meaningful if you’d framed the question prospectively, as a prediction: you’d have to first pick a number at random, before asking the telephone company to assign one to you.
 Then, without any foreknowledge of, or influence on, the telephone company’s operations, you could ponder the odds that the company would assign you the very number you’d already picked.
 Then see if they actually do.

 Viewing coincidences or "synchronicities" as signs—a form of guidance from God or the Universe—may seem like a sweet and harmless belief until you consider that personal histories and societal histories are awash with countless examples of people validating their decisions or actions, many of them horrendous, through the interpretation of "signs."
 Kings frequently went to war after receiving such signs.